Enhancing multimodal cooperation via sample-level modality valuation: Experiment

-Here we first compare our methods with several representative multi-modal deep frameworks: Concatenation~\cite{owens2018audio}, Summation, and Decision fusion~\cite{simonyan2014two}.
-Two specifically-designed fusion methods Film~\cite{perez2018film} and Gated~\cite{kiela2018efficient} are also compared.
-In addition, the early multi-modal integration attempts, Bayesian network~\cite{blundell2015weight} and Multi-kernel Learning (MKL)~\cite{sikka2013multiple}, are also compared.
+Here we first compare our methods with several representative multimodal fusion methods under deep frameworks: Concatenation~\cite{owens2018audio}, Summation, Decision fusion~\cite{simonyan2014two}, FiLM~\cite{perez2018film} and Gated~\cite{kiela2018efficient}.
+Besides, the early multimodal integration attempts, Bayesian network~\cite{blundell2015weight} and Multi-kernel Learning (MKL)~\cite{sikka2013multiple}, are also compared.
 To be fair, the uni-modal encoders of Bayesian network are ResNet-18 and features fed into MKL are extracted by pre-trained uni-modal encoders.
 Our sample-level and modality-level methods are based on Concatenation fusion in Table~\ref{tab:mmframeworks}.
-What's more, since the utilized re-sample strategy increases training efforts, we compare two related re-sample settings to validate the effectiveness of ours, na\"ive re-sample and reversed re-sample.
-The na\"ive re-sample is to randomly re-sample input of each modality with the same frequency as ours, while the reversed re-sample is contrary to our methods, only re-sampling the data of modality with higher contribution.

 Based on Table~\ref{tab:mmframeworks}, several observations can be revealed.

-Firstly, the traditional multi-modal learning methods are able to disclose their effectiveness after being equipped with extracted deep features, especially MKL, which even outperforms the Concatenation model.
+Firstly, early multimodal integration methods are able to disclose their effectiveness after being equipped with extracted deep features, especially MKL, which even outperforms the Concatenation model.
 However, this improvement has a reliance on the quality of input features, and these methods are still hard to directly process raw data in large-scale.
-Secondly, both our sample-level and modality-level strategies improve multi-modal cooperation by means of fine-grained modality valuation, achieving better model performance.
+Secondly, both our sample-level and modality-level strategies improve multimodal cooperation by means of fine-grained modality valuation, achieving better model performance.
 Moreover, the fine-grained sample-level method tends to be superior.
 In contrast, the modality-level method is more efficient and sometimes even can be comparable to sample-level one.
-Thirdly, the na\"ive re-sample method can also increase model ability.
-The reason could be that this random uni-modal re-sample setting also potentially provides the chance for each modality to be trained individually, improving the discriminative ability of low-contributing modality.
-Therefore, the multi-modal cooperation is accordingly boosted based on Corollary~\ref{coro:enhance}.
-As the average uni-modal contribution shown in Figure~\ref{fig:naive}, the na\"ive re-sample method indeed alleviates the low-contributing issues to some extent (the green line).
-Beyond that, our methods with targeted re-sample design under the guidance of fine-grained modality valuation during training, take one step further (as the orange and purple lines).
-In addition, the failure of reversed re-sample setting (the green line in Figure~\ref{fig:reversed}), which runs counter to our analysis, also validates that it is our modality valuation guidance that matters, rather than the re-sample strategy itself, and other discriminative ability enhancement strategies can also be attempted.